-Amenity allows an applicant the opportunity to 1.
-The bonus proposal shall be approved by City Council threas a Legislative Departure and Development Agreement. ough 2.
-The proposed bonus shall have merit and value to the community.
-3. The proposed bonus shall be outside of the anticipated amenity bonus structure.
-4. The proposed bonus shall not be in conflict with existing I Use Code regulations.
-TECHNICAL REVIEW: The City may require the applicant to pay for an independent technical review, by a consultant retained by the City, of masubmitted by the applicant to support the requested depart contained within a requested Development Agreement.
-Consultant services may include, but are not limited to, eco evaluation of public benefits, impacts on property values, retained by the consultant services may include. nt terials tures nomic Flexible Amenity may also be used to determine a mix of amenities that is appropriate for a DT-Small Site when the application of standard list would not provide it with the development rights permitted to other similarly situated properties. constructability, and other input deemed necessary by the Council to support its legislative decision making.
-City
+Amenity allows an applicant the 1.
+The bonus proposal shall be approved by City Council thro bugh opportunity to a Legislative Departure and Development Agreement. propose an additional 2.
+The proposed bonus shall have merit and value to the community. amenity that would substantially increase livability in The proposed bonus shall be outside of the anticipated amenity bonus structure.
+The proposed bonus shall not be in conflict with existing L and Downtown.
+Credit shall be determined Use Code regulations. on a case-by-case TECHNICAL REVIEW: basis; it is expected that the public benefit shall equal or exceed what would be provided by amenities on the standard list provided above.
+The Flexible Amenity may also be used to determine a mix of amenities that is appropriate for a DT-Small Site when the application of standard list would not provide it with the development rights permitted to other similarly situated properties.
+The City may require the applicant to pay for an independent technical review, by a consultant retained by the City, of mat submitted by the applicant to support the requested depart contained within a requested Development Agreement.
+Consultant services may include, but are not limited to, ecor evaluation of public benefits, impacts on property values, re- of construction valuations, documentation related to constructability, and other input deemed necessary by the of Council to support its legislative decision making. terials tures nomic eview